ismaelJimenez/agwt/README.md

 # Initialize a new bare repo from a remote URL
 agwt init <your-repo>

+# Initialize with a custom directory name
+agwt init <your-repo> --name my-project

 # Create a worktree with a new branch (from default branch)
 agwt create feature/xyz

 # Create a worktree with a new branch from a specific base
 agwt create fix/bug-123 --base develop

+# Create with a custom directory name
+agwt create feature/xyz --name xyz

-# Checkout a worktree tracking an existing remote branch
+# Checkout a worktree tracking an existing remote branch (alias: co)
 agwt checkout develop

 # Checkout and record which branch it was based on